qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

             <function signature="..." rename="..." since="..." snake-case="yes | no | both" />
         </typesystem>

-    This tag has some limitations, it doesn't support function modifications, besides you can't add a function overload using :ref:`add-function` tag to an existent function.
+    There is a limitation; you cannot add a function overload using the :ref:`add-function` tag to an existent function.

-    These limitation will be addressed in future versions of ApiExtractor.
+    The *optional* **since** attribute is used to specify the API version in which the function was introduced.

-    The function tag has two *optional* attributes: **since**, whose value is used to specify the API version of this function, and **rename**, to modify the function name.
+    The *optional* **rename** attribute is used to modify the function name.

     The *optional* **snake-case** attribute allows for overriding the value specified on the **typesystem** element.